Ultragreen/carioca/README.md

 end

 ```
-the mecro inject is already mixed in Carioca::Container
+the mAcro inject is already mixed in Carioca::Container

 **Note** : Service cloud be used on class method wrapping and instance mecthode.